tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 calls.

-The goal of this manual is to provide the most accessible, comprehensive and useful guide to xTalk possible.
+The goal of this manual is to provide the most accessible, comprehensive and useful guide as possible.
 We aim to provide a level of depth that covers the advanced feature set, while remaining accessible to beginners.
-We hope you find this material useful and enjoy using LiveCode.
+We hope you find this material useful.

 ## Where to Begin